History of John Mayer in Timeline

 John Mayer

 In 1927, Richard Mayer, John Mayer's father, was born.
-He later became the principal at Central High School in Bridgeport.
+He later became a principal at Central High School in Bridgeport.

-In 1947, Margaret Hoffman, John Mayer's mother, was born.
+In 1947, Margaret (née Hoffman), John Mayer's mother, was born.
 She later became a middle-school English teacher.

 October 16, 1977: John Mayer's Birth

-On October 16, 1977, John Clayton Mayer was born in Bridgeport, Connecticut, becoming an American singer, songwriter, and guitarist.
+On October 16, 1977, John Clayton Mayer was born in Bridgeport, Connecticut.
+He is an American singer, songwriter, and guitarist.

 1995: Death of Jerry Garcia

-In 1995, Jerry Garcia's death led to several reunions of the band's surviving members, including the later formation of Dead & Company.
+In 1995, Jerry Garcia's death led to several reunions of the Grateful Dead's surviving members, later including John Mayer.

-In 1997, John Mayer enrolled at the Berklee College of Music at age 19.
+In 1997, John Mayer enrolled at Berklee College of Music at age 19.
+He later left Berklee with Clay Cook to form a two-man band called LoFi Masters, performing in local venues.

-In 1997, John Mayer left Berklee College of Music and moved to Atlanta with Clay Cook to form the Lo-Fi Masters.
+In 1997, John Mayer enrolled at Berklee College of Music.
+He left for Atlanta with Clay Cook to form the short-lived rock duo Lo-Fi Masters.

-In 1999, John Mayer released his debut EP, Inside Wants Out, through Aware Records, an imprint of Columbia Records.
+In 1999, John Mayer released his debut extended play (EP), Inside Wants Out, through Aware Records, an imprint of Columbia Records.

-In 2001, John Mayer released his first studio album, Room for Squares, which achieved critical and commercial success and spawned the single "Your Body Is a Wonderland".
+In 2001, John Mayer released his first studio album, Room for Squares.
+It was met with critical and commercial success.

 Loading Video...

-In February 2003, John Mayer released a live CD and DVD of a concert in Birmingham, Alabama, titled Any Given Thursday, which included unrecorded songs.
+In February 2003, John Mayer released a live CD and DVD titled Any Given Thursday, which featured previously unrecorded songs.

 December 2003: Collaboration with Buddy Guy